UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ![Static Badge](https://img.shields.io/badge/License%20-%20MIT%20-%20brown) ![Static Badge](https://img.shields.io/badge/Release-2024.4.0-orange) ![Static Badge](https://img.shields.io/badge/Supports-IPInfo%20and%20IBM%20XForce%20API-blue)

-A Python 3 script, named after my Mini Pinscher, that automates IP address lookup using IPInfo API or IBM X-Force API.
-It then displays the output in IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME] format and automatically checks against a blacklist.
+A Python 3 script, named after my Mini Pinscher, automating IP address lookup using IPInfo API or IBM X-Force API.
+It then displays the output in **IPADDRESS[COUNTRY:ORGANIZATION:HOSTNAME]** format and automatically checks against a blacklist.
 The script also has a simple search engine that accepts IP address organization keyword/s and outputs the addresses matching the keyword/s (it is also capable of negating your searches).

 **NOTE:** The script requires you to supply your own IPInfo API token or IBM X-Force API key and password.